Very Rev. John West1

 1. [S18] Matthew H.C.G., editor, Dictionary of National Biography on CD-ROM (Oxford, U.K.: Oxford University Press, 1995), reference "Alington, Cyril Argentine, 1872-1955".
 Hereinafter cited as Dictionary of National Biography.

-Sir John de Cobham, 2nd Lord Cobham (of Kent)1
+John de Cobham, 2nd Lord Cobham (of Kent)1

 M, #19816, b. before 1304, d.
 24 February 1354/55

-Sir John de Cobham, 2nd Lord Cobham (of Kent) was born before 1304.
-He was the son of Henry de Cobham, 1st Lord Cobham (of Kent) and Maud de Moreville.1,2 He married, secondly, Agnes Stone, daughter of Richard Stone.2 He married, firstly, Joan Beauchamp, daughter of Sir John Beauchamp, 1st Lord Beauchamp (of Somerset) and Joan Chenduit, in 1314.2 He died on 24 February 1354/55.2 He was buried at Cobham Church, Cobham, Kent, England.2
+John de Cobham, 2nd Lord Cobham (of Kent) was born before 1304.
+He was the son of Henry de Cobham, 1st Lord Cobham (of Kent) and Maud de Moreville.1,2 He married, secondly, Agnes Stone, daughter of Richard Stone.2 He married, firstly, Joan Beauchamp, daughter of John Beauchamp, 1st Lord Beauchamp (of Somerset) and Joan Chenduit, in 1314.2 He died on 24 February 1354/55.2 He was buried at Cobham Church, Cobham, Kent, EnglandG.2

-Sir John de Cobham, 2nd Lord Cobham (of Kent) was invested as a Knight before 1326/27.2 He held the office of Member of Parliament (M.P.) for Kent in 1326/27.2 He held the office of Member of Parliament (M.P.) for Kent in 1330.2 He held the office of Member of Parliament (M.P.) for Kent in 1332.2 He held the office of Constable of Rochester in 1334, jointly with his father.2 He gained the rank of Admiral of the Fleet in 1335 in the service of the from Thames westward.2 He held the office of Member of Parliament (M.P.) for Kent between 1335 and 1337.2 He succeeded to the title of 2nd Lord Cobham [E., 1313] on 25 November 1350.1 He was invested as a Knight Banneret in 1354 with an annuity of 100 marks.2
+He was appointed Knight before 1326/27.2 He held the office of Member of Parliament (M.P.) for Kent in 1326/27.2 He held the office of Member of Parliament (M.P.) for Kent in 1330.2 He held the office of Member of Parliament (M.P.) for Kent in 1332.2 He held the office of Constable of Rochester in 1334, jointly with his father.2 He gained the rank of Admiral of the Fleet in 1335 in the from Thames westward.2 He held the office of Member of Parliament (M.P.) for Kent between 1335 and 1337.2 He succeeded as the 2nd Lord Cobham, Kent [E., 1313] on 25 November 1350.1 He was appointed Knight Banneret in 1354 with an annuity of 100 marks.2

 Citations